stanman71/Miranda/README.md

-##  SmartHome
+##  Miranda

-This project creates a smart home environment.
+This project creates a smarthome environment.

 !!!
 WORK IN PROGRESS !!!